 You also get:

-- Faster brushes, color materials palette for finding colors, textures or patterns.
+- Faster brushes, and color materials palette for finding colors, textures, or patterns.

 - Quick Preview for Instant Effects so you can see effects before you apply the changes to your image.

 - Smart Edge content-aware feature that helps you keep your brush strokes “inside the lines.”
 I really like this feature.

 Eight tools have also been overhauled including Smart Photo Fix, Graduated filters, Selective Focus, Vignette, Depth of Field, Retro Labs, and others.
 The app gives you more control over layers by letting you drag a layer from one image to another and drop it between or above a specific layer in the layers palette.